 In this course you will explore a broad range of environmental issues and learn how you can support innovation, sustainability, and positive environmental outcomes across your portfolio.
 Upon completion, you will have a set of criteria and tools you can use to shift your assets to mitigate climate change and protect the environment for yourself, your family, and future generations.

-Investing for a Sustainable Environment is a 3-part series that was designed by two Certified Financial Analysts (CFAs), who are passionate about redirecting financial flows in support of environmental health and sustainability.
+Investing for a Sustainable Environment is a 3-part series that was designed by two Chartered Financial Analysts (CFAs), who are passionate about redirecting financial flows in support of environmental health and sustainability.
 Together, they brought their extensive knowledge, experience, and commitment to the course, which will be delivered through a combination of self-study, as well as large and small group meetings.

 There are no pre-requisites for this course.